Ivy-chemutai/code-challange-wk2-phase1/README.md

 ##  License

-This project is open source and available under the [MIT License](https://choosealicense.com/licenses/mit/).
+This project is open source and available under the [MIT License]

 ---

-## 🙌 Acknowledgements
+##  Acknowledgements

 Created as part of a JavaScript DOM Manipulation Code Challenge.